Channel crossings deal could see Border Force officers in French control rooms

 Earlier, an inquest heard the man suspected of firebombing another immigration facility last month died of asphyxiation.
 Andrew Leak was found dead at a nearby petrol station eight minutes after the terror attack at Western Jet Foil in Dover on October 30.

-Meanwhile, Fenland District Council in Cambridgeshire has become the latest in a string of local authorities taking legal action in a bid to stop the Government from using a hotel to house asylum seekers.
+Meanwhile, Fenland District Council in Cambridgeshire became the latest in a string of local authorities taking legal action in a bid to stop the Government from using a hotel to house asylum seekers.

-East Riding of Yorkshire Council and Ipswich Borough Council are due at the High Court on Tuesday.
+East Riding of Yorkshire Council and Ipswich Borough Council were due at the High Court on Tuesday.

 Register for free to continue reading